College Sport

 This is still the case today.

-Over time, however, the industry has evolved to meet the changing needs of not only the many student athletes, but also the colleges, universities and high schools that are crucial to having something to offer a client.
+Over time, however, the industry has evolved to meet the changing needs of both the many student athletes, but also the colleges, universities and high schools that are paramount to having something to offer a client.
 They are the ones who bring the money.

 The assessment of each client’s sporting level is more important than ever.
 Assessments, personalized college matching and college strategy.
 Negotiating with ourselves is one of the things we spend the most time on.